Ranulph Fiennes: Political views

-Fiennes stood for the Countryside Party in the 2004 European elections in the South West England region – fourth on their list of six.
-The party received 30,824 votes – insufficient for any of their candidates to be elected.
+Fiennes stood for the Countryside Party in the 2004 European elections in the South West England region, fifth on their list of six.
+The party received 30,824 votes, insufficient for any of their candidates to be elected.
 Contrary to some reports, he has never been an official patron of the UK Independence Party.
-He is also a member of the libertarian pressure group The Freedom Association.
+He is a member of the libertarian pressure group The Freedom Association.
 In August 2014, Fiennes was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

 Media appearances

 As a guest on the British motoring television programme Top Gear, as a Star in a Reasonably Priced Car, his test track lap time, in a Suzuki Liana was 1:51, putting him 26th out of 65.
 He also appeared in the Polar Special episode, casually berating the three hosts for their flippant attitude toward the dangers of the Arctic.

 According to an interview on Top Gear, Fiennes was considered for the role of James Bond during the casting process, making it to the final six contenders, but was rejected by Cubby Broccoli for having "hands too big and a face like a farmer", and Roger Moore was eventually chosen.
 Fiennes related this tale again during one of his appearances on Countdown, in which he referred also to a brief film career that included an appearance alongside Liz Fraser.

-Between 1 and 5 October 2012, and again from 13 to 19 November 2013, Fiennes featured on the Channel 4 game show Countdown as the celebrity guest in 'Dictionary Corner' and provided interludes based on his life stories and explorations.
+Between 1 and 5 October 2012, and again from 13 to 19 November 2013, Fiennes was the celebrity guest in 'Dictionary Corner' on the Channel 4 game show Countdown, and provided interludes based on his life stories and explorations.

-Most recently Fiennes was an expert guest commentator on the PBS documentary Chasing Shackleton which aired in January 2014.
-Fiennes makes a number of corporate and after dinner speeches.
+Fiennes was an expert guest commentator on the PBS documentary Chasing Shackleton, broadcast in January 2014.
+He makes a number of corporate and after-dinner speeches.

-In 2019, Fiennes appeared in a three part National Geographic documentary Egypt with the World's Greatest Explorer (also titled Fiennes Return to Egypt) with his cousin and actor Joseph Fiennes that re-traced his first expedition in Egypt back in the 1960s.
+In 2019, Fiennes appeared in a three-part National Geographic documentary Egypt with the World's Greatest Explorer (also titled Fiennes Return to Egypt) with his cousin and actor Joseph Fiennes that re-traced his first expedition in Egypt in the 1960s.